dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 as an idea whose time has come.
 Bitcoin is here to stay; and Bitcoin\'s time is now.

-### An Idea Whose Time Has Come {#An-Idea-Whose-Time-Has-Come}
+## An Idea Whose Time Has Come

-> \"One withstands the invasion of armies; one does not withstand the
+> One withstands the invasion of armies; one does not withstand the
-> invasion of ideas.\"\
+> invasion of ideas.
-> \-- Victor Hugo
+>
+> <cite>Victor Hugo</cite>

 Contrary to popular belief, Bitcoin did not come out of nowhere.
 The idea of digital cash has a long and rich history.
 Most notably, a loose collective known as the *cypherpunks* wrote at length about digital anonymous cash, how such systems might be realized, and the societal implications of strong cryptography in general.
 Hence the
+name: *cypher*punks. [^cypherpunks]

-name: *cypher*punks. \[Footnote: The name cypherpunk is a playful combination of the words *cipher* (an algorithm that encrypts and/or decrypts a message) and *cyberpunk* (a science fiction subgenre spawned by the works of authors like Philip K. Dick, William Gibson, Ridley Scott, and many others).\]
+[^cypherpunks]: The name cypherpunk is a playful combination of the words *cipher* (an algorithm that encrypts and/or decrypts a message) and *cyberpunk* (a science fiction subgenre spawned by the works of authors like Philip K. Dick, William Gibson, Ridley Scott, and many others).

-After forming the group in 1992, Eric Hughes, Timothy C. May, and John Gilmore created the cypherpunk mailing list to discuss and share their ideas around cryptography, remailers, anonymity, digital cash, and
-\"other interesting things\" with a wider group of people.
+After forming the group in 1992, Eric Hughes, Timothy C. May, and John Gilmore created the cypherpunk mailing list to discuss and share their ideas around cryptography, remailers, anonymity, digital cash, and "other interesting things" with a wider group of people.
 Many years later, a cypherpunk by the name of Satoshi Nakamoto chose to publish the Bitcoin whitepaper on a similar mailing list: the cryptography mailing list.